ucbext/cs900/student-setup.md

 Part 2: General Setup
 ---------------------
+The following instructions are independent of the operating system you are using.
+They apply to all students regardless of their operating system.

 - Create a [GitHub](https://github.com/join) account
 - Verify your email address with GitHub and sign in on GitHub
 - [Create a new repository](https://github.com/new) on GitHub